sfigg/commercialization-public/docset/customize/index.md

 ---
 title: Customize
-description: Provides information about the customizations that partners can use to modify the UI, connectivity settings, and user experience to better reflect the partners' brand, and to fit the network and market in which the device will ship.
+description: Provides information about the customizations that partners can use to modify the UI and user experience to better reflect the partners' brand, and to incorporate brand elements and fit the market in which the device will ship.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'